What to Say and How to Say It to Your Teen

 About

-There are things we absolutely need to talk to our teens about, but what we say, how we say it, and when we say it make all the difference between them embracing truth and becoming the person God designed them to be--or driving them away.
-Will they listen?
-How will they take it?
-These are legitimate worries that can keep us from saying anything--or have us second-guessing everything we did say.
+There are things we absolutely need to talk to our teens about, but what we say, how we say it, and when we say it make all the difference between helping them embrace truth and become the people God designed them to be--or driving them away.

-What to Say and How to Say It to Your Teen is your field manual to clear, compassionate communication with the son or daughter who no longer thinks you have all the answers--even though they have more questions than ever, like
+What to Say and How to Say It to Your Teen is your field manual to clear, compassionate communication with the son or daughter who may no longer think you have all the answers--even though they have more questions than ever, like

 · Why can't I have my phone in my room at night?